nalimuradov/clickbait/README.md

 Rather than using a bag of words that would require a large amount of data to prevent overfitting, I used NLTK's part-of-speech tagger and did a count on those tags.
 I thought that instead of finding certain words that attract more views, I could find a certain sentence structure that would.

-I used 21 of the 36 Penn Treebank POS tags, excluding very rare parts of speech to have a smaller feature vector.
+I used 22 of the 36 Penn Treebank POS tags, excluding very rare parts of speech to have a smaller feature vector.
 This is important as I then expanded the feature vector to count sequential pairs of tags found in the title.
 For example, I would now also track how many times a noun followed by another noun appears.
 This would pseudo-track the word position and hopefully find the value of having certain sequences of tags in the title.

 #### Extracting information from the thumbnail image

 The thumbnail was extracted as a 480x360 matrix of RGB pixels as some videos couldn't guarantee having higher resolution thumbnails.
-The images were sent through the VGG16 architecture trained on ImageNet (without the last layer) to get a dense and vastly more useful feature matrix.
+The images were sent through the ResNet50 architecture trained on ImageNet (without the last layer) to get a dense and vastly more useful feature matrix.
 These new feature matrices were then used to fit the regressor.

 ## Results
 ![alt text](https://github.com/nalimuradov/Video-View-Predictor/blob/master/images/img2.png "Successful videos")
+> Above are some videos that had major success in terms of views.

 Bad Titles and Thumbnails - I don't want to show videos as 'bad' as they aren't but less successful. eg. titles like 'vidcon vlog 9: joe smith'
 Not many people have bad titles and thumbnails nowadays.

 ![alt text](https://github.com/nalimuradov/Video-View-Predictor/blob/master/images/img3.png "More successful video")
 ![alt text](https://github.com/nalimuradov/Video-View-Predictor/blob/master/images/img4.png "Less successful video")

-If content is good, title or thumbnail will be mostly irrelevant.

 Some titles and thumbnails can generate more views than others, but alone cannot predict how successful a video will be.
 The content of the video will be the main driving force and no title or thumbnail can save an awful video.